-We were a skunkworks that explored peer learning in various forms, and had a few successes:
+As a skunkworks, we explored peer learning in various forms, and had a few successes:

 - Africa's biggest online tech entrepreneurship course, taught by African founders about topics relevant to them.

-- A pinnacle program for UK's Newton Fund, which consistently delivered relevant training in science and engineering commercialisation to 15 countries on 3 continents.
+- A pinnacle program for UK's Newton Fund, which consistently delivered relevant training in science and engineering commercialization to 15 countries on 3 continents.

-- A Pan-African commercialisation program for engineers, and built it up within 3 years to achieve a 50% success rate of early-stage portfolio companies.
+- A Pan-African commercialization program for engineers, and built it up within 3 years to achieve a 50% success rate of early-stage portfolio companies.

-- Including peer learning in conferences like Lean Startup Summit and City AI.
+- Including peer learning in conferences like City AI and Lean Startup Summit.

-We spent a lot of time exploring different regions of the world to understand them.
-We've tried a lot that's failed, but developed a strong network of facilitators and innovation hubs across Asia, Europe and Africa.
+But beyond that, we explored the lesser-known places where innovation happens.
+We spent a lot of time exploring different regions of the world to understand them, and developed a strong network of facilitators and innovation hubs across Asia, Europe and Africa.

 Now, we want to make maximum use of what we've learned about peer learning, so we're launching our own program, and writing a book.